My Research Program

 John McDowell argues that our semantic aspirations ought to be "modest" ones; we should not try to give an account of the concepts expressed by the primitive expressions of a language.
 By this definition, inferentialism of the sort developed by Sellars and Brandom is an immodest theory of meaning, aiming to give such an account.
 In this paper, I defend inferentialism from McDowell's criticisms. pdf of draft

-Sellars's Conceptual Phenomenalism: A Clarification and Defense Revise and Resubmit at the Journal of Contemporary Chinese Philosophy.
+Nominalism as Conceptual Phenomenalism: A Clarification and Defense of a Reading of Sellars Revise and Resubmit at the Journal of Contemporary Chinese Philosophy.

 In a number of papers, I've defended (what has been termed by Brandom) a "conceptual phenomenalist" reading of Sellars, according to which conceptual contents such as properties, relations, and propositions are taken to be merely phenomenal entities, contrasted with the world as it is in itself, which contains only particulars.
 Chen Liang argues that this view rests on some fundamental misunderstandings of Sellars.
 In this paper, I clarify the view and defend it in response to Liang's criticisms. pdf of paper (note: I weirdly refer to myself in third person for the purpose of blind review)